chhuang-one/sqxclib/doc/SqColumn.md

 };
 ```

-Declaring bit_field that used by SqColumn:
+Define bit_field that used by SqColumn:
+The following SQB_XXXX must use bitwise operation to set or clear bits in SqColumn.bit_field.

 | name                   | description                                     |
 | ---------------------- | ----------------------------------------------- |